Blog

 How does iPaaS Work?

-The iPaaS provider hosts the application servers and data.
+The iPaaS vendor hosts the application servers and data.
 It also provides integration tools and middleware.
-Many iPaaS applications use prebuilt connectors and business rules to define interactions.
+Many iPaaS applications use pre-built connectors, maps, business rules and transformations to define interactions.
 This also accelerates the development of integration flows across an organization.

 Imagine that you are going to organize the garden of your house.
 You choose what happens, how, and where. iPaaS, on the other hand, takes responsibility for coordination with experts such as carpenter for chairs, electrician for lighting, and gardener for lawns.